fluential/Reviewscouk-WooCommercePlugin-minifast/README.md

 ### Configuration

-Step 1: Go to Settings > Reviews.co.uk
+Step 1: Go to Settings > Reviews.io

-Step 2: Enter your Reviews.co.uk API Credentials and Configure all settings.
+Step 2: Enter your Reviews.io/Reviews.co.uk API Credentials and Configure all settings.

-Step 3: Full Instructions for integration can be found on the Reviews.co.uk Dashboard at Company Setup > Automated Review Collection > WooCommerce.

 ### Usage

-Invitations will automatically be sent when the status of your order is set to Complete.
+Rich snippets as well as product reviews will be automatically generated on product pages and selected urls (for merchan rich snippets)

 ### Support